 First Book: Donations will help deliver 7 million books to children in need who don’t have Internet access or home libraries to keep learning.
 You can donate here.

 Lawyers for Good Government Foundation: Helps thousands of asylum seekers being held in refugee camps at the border and in U.S. detention centers.
 Donations help volunteer lawyers with travel to provide pro bono services to asylum seekers and families unable to practice social distancing or obtain access to proper sanitation.
+It has also built a nationwide coalition of law firms and nonprofit organizations to help small businesses dealing with legal issues or seeking grants and loans.
 You can donate here.

 Meals on Wheels: Delivers nutritious meals to the country’s most vulnerable seniors.
 Donations will replenish food supplies, subsidize additional transportation and personnel, and enable tech-based efforts to check in on isolated elderly recipients.
 You can contact your local provider or donate to the national group here.